 As a result, they face many consequences.

 Supplements are also important for supporting the body with the use of insulin.
-This is a key factor for people with diabetes.
+This is a key factor for diabetics.
 This way they can regulate their blood sugar levels.
-Therefore, people with diabetes type 2 need to take high-quality supplements.
+Therefore, they need to take high-quality supplements.

 With them, they can reduce the chance of getting sick or developing an infection.

 Some dietary supplements can cause side effects.
 Some of which are caused by treatments for diabetes or kidney problems.
-The FDA recommends you don’t purchase illegal supplements because they can be dangerous.
+The FDA recommends we don’t purchase illegal supplements because they can be dangerous.

-This supplement can mimic the effects of insulin in the body and can manage the healthy blood sugar levels.
-You can take 100 mg per day.
+This supplement can mimic the effects of insulin in the body and can manage healthy blood sugar levels.
+We can take 100 mg per day.

-Vitamins B12 and B6 are important for the nerve health, especially if you have diabetic neuropathy.
+Vitamins B12 and B6 are important for nerve health, especially for diabetic neuropathy.
 Besides, it can have positive effects on both growth and metabolism.

 Moreover, B-complex is connected with the manufacture and the use of protein, carbohydrates, and fats.
-You can take 300 mcg of biotin, 75 mg of B6, and 150 mcg of B12 per day.
+We can take 300 mcg of biotin, 75 mg of B6, and 150 mcg of B12 per day.

 This mineral is important for protein synthesis, production of energy, DNA, and cellular replication.
-Plus, it can decrease insulin resistance and manage the blood sugar levels.
-So, you can take about 500-1,000 mg of magnesium per day.
+Plus, it can decrease insulin resistance and manage blood sugar levels.
+So, we can take about 500-1,000 mg of magnesium per day.

 Sylvestre extract comes from leaves native to south and central India.
 They can transport the glucose from the intestines directly to the bloodstream because of the gymnemic acids they contain.

-This is the reason why this supplement can be ideal for people with diabetes.
-If you want to take it, you shouldn’t consume more than 180 mg per day.
+This is the reason why this supplement can be ideal for diabetics.
+The recommended dose is not more than 180 mg per day.

-If you want to keep your health at an optimal level, you can use 2,000 IU of this supplement per day.
+If we want to keep our health at an optimal level, we can use 2,000 IU of this supplement per day.

 This extract comes from very old wood.
 It is used in traditional medicine in Ayurveda in India.

-Because of the flavonoids it contains, kino tree extract can improve the transport of sugars from the bloodstream directly into the cells; it can manage blood sugar levels and promote insulin sensitivity.
+Because of the flavonoids, kino tree extract can improve the transport of sugars from the bloodstream directly into the cells; it can manage blood sugar levels and promote insulin sensitivity.

-If you take the standard kino tree extract, you can take up you 450 mg per day.
+If we take the standard kino tree extract, we can take up you 450 mg per day.

 Chromium among the other supplements can help transport glucose, nutrients and improve the action of insulin in the system.
 However, it doesn’t create insulin.
-It may improve your glucose metabolism, but you should consult your doctor before taking it.
+It may improve our glucose metabolism, but we should consult our doctor before taking it.

-If you want to take it, you can consume from 200-400 mcg of this supplement per day.
+If we want to take it, we can consume from 200-400 mcg of this supplement per day.

 This vitamin is the ideal and most important fat-soluble antioxidant.
 It can manage healthy blood sugar levels, protect nerves and blood vessels from radical damage.

-Plus, there is even a possibility that vitamin E might protect people with diabetes from atherosclerosis and cataracts.
-If you want to consume it, you can take up to 200 IU per day.
+Plus, there is even a possibility that vitamin E might protect from atherosclerosis and cataracts.
+If we want to consume it, you can take up to 200 IU per day.